|Preview host||We are a group of 7 in a newly formed intentional community. |

 Volunteers will be given two consecutive days off each week.
 We are close to the market town of Holt and the beautiful North Norfolk Coast.

 We have three raised beds for vegetables, some soft fruit bushes and some apple trees.
 There are also four flower beds.
 The garden is on a slope with rough grass.
-Most of the work is clearing, maintaining the ground.
+Most of the work is clearing and maintaining the grounds.
 We don't have any animals.

 The accommodation is a comfortable twin room next to shower and toilets in separate part of the house.